ROCm/hipTensor/docs/conceptual/programmers-guide.rst

 Tensor mode
 ^^^^^^^^^^^

 Tensor modes let users specify the order or labels of the input strides that define the dimensional data relationship.
-They describe the data’s memory layout and spatial relationships.
+They describe the data's memory layout and spatial relationships.

 --------------------------------
 Library source code organization